 The OSA allows the observers to reprocess the OMC data with different parameters as, for example, the sampling time or more recent calibration files.
 Figures 14-21 show examples of OMC light curves.
-It can be seen that good photometric results can be obtained for a variety of objects, even with the presence of a close companion, as is the case for Cygnus X-1.
+It can be seen that good photometric results can be obtained for a variety of targets, even with the presence of other sources in the field at relatively small angular distances, as is the case for Cygnus X-1.